strawgate/fastmcp-agents/docs/tools/rewriting.md

 # Guide to Tool Rewriting in FastMCP-Agents

 FastMCP-Agents provides powerful capabilities to modify the behavior and appearance of tools exposed by wrapped MCP servers.
-This process, which we refer to as "tool rewriting," encompasses two primary methods: **Tool Overriding** and **Tool Wrapping**.
+This process, which we refer to as "tool rewriting," is primarily achieved through the `transform_tool` function, which applies transformations defined by `ToolOverride` objects.
+This guide explores the two main aspects of tool rewriting: **Tool Overriding** and **Tool Wrapping**.

 This guide provides an in-depth look at both methods, explaining when and how to use them effectively to tailor tools for your specific agent or application needs.